8 min read

 - Cash flow for the period = Cash-in ($5,000 cash sales) less cash-out ($5,000 cash paid out) = $0 cash flow

-Accountants generally prepare financial statements using accrual basis accounting.
+Since accountants generally prepare financial statements using accrual-basis accounting, this is a common reason for variances between cash flow and profit.
 With this method, expenses are reported only when goods or services are completely consumed, regardless of when the bill got paid.

-Similarly, revenues are reported only when the product or service has been delivered to the customer and the company has earned the right to receive cash payment, regardless of when we you get paid by the client
+Similarly, revenues are reported only when the product or service has been delivered to the customer and the company has earned the right to receive a cash payment, regardless of when the client pays you.

-However, this method is not best practice because it shows profitability based on cash flow and doesn’t show the true profit of the month.
-Standard accounting best practice follows the matching principle in which expenses are matched with their associated revenues in a reporting period.
+However, this method is not the best practice because it shows profitability based on cash flow and does not show the true profit of the month.
+Standard accounting best practices follow the matching principle in which expenses are matched with their associated revenues in a reporting period.

 The Reasons for Changes in Cash Flow

-Knowing when and how expenses and revenues are recognized on the income statement are key evidence in the negative cash flow mystery.
-But for the true cash flow story you want to look at the Statement of Changes in Cash Flow.
+Knowing when and how expenses and revenues are recognized on the income statement is key evidence in the negative cash flow mystery.
+To see the full cash flow story, you want to look at the Statement of Changes in Cash Flow.

 The cash account in the cash flow statement has three areas to investigate:

-To help you in your detective work, here some examples of situations which could be the source of your company’s negative cash-flow, positive profit discrepancy.
+To help you in your detective work, here are some examples of situations that could be the source of a company’s negative cash flow and positive profit discrepancy.